Signal integrity or SI is a measure of the quality

 Perform

-after the chip has been created, which is too late
+would occur after the chip has been created, which is

 Create